-Periodical update items for the Committee to be aware of that have long term impacts on feed safety that may or may not change rapidly over a period of time.
+Periodical update - items for the Committee to be aware of that have long term impacts on feed safety that may or may not change rapidly over a period of time.
 The following considerations for determining periodical updates will include long term uncertainty of risks, media interests and consumer perception.

-19. GM issues including The Committee receives regular update reports To note updates and provide comments if future developments from the Secretary on EU developments; these desired. in biotechnology (e.g. include future developments in biotechnology. use of second generation GMOs) The issue of asynchronous approvals of GM and possible links varieties and its future impact on the security of with GM nutritional feed supply has been brought to the attention of the work.
-Committee and is being monitored by the Secretariat.
-20. Feed additive An information paper was prepared by the To note updates and provide comments if developments and issues.
-Secretariat for ACAF's March 2008 meeting.
-The Committee considered this topic again at its June 2011 meeting.
-It noted that the assessment of applications for the re- authorisation of feed additives according to Article 10 of Regulation 1831/2003 had started.
-The Secretariat will keep the Committee informed of developments. desired.
-21. Updates on BSE and TSE developments.
-An update on TSE and Meat and Bone meal issues was provided by an official from Defra at the Committee's December 2008 and June 2011 meetings.
-At its June and September 2011 meetings, Members agreed their wish to receive updates and monitor developments in respect of the European Commission's draft proposal to establish new criteria for feeding non-ruminant PAP (excluding fishmeal) to non-ruminants of a different species.
-The Committee also received a presentation from another official from Defra on an update of EU Animal By-Product controls at its meetings in December 2009 and September 2011.
-To note updates and provide comments if desired.
+future developments in biotechnology (e.g. use of second include future developments in biotechnology.
+The issue of asynchronous approvals of GM varieties and its future impact on the security of To note developments, including industry and public opinion, and to provide considered and substantiated guidance to help shape FSA policy To note developments, including industry and public opinion, and to provide considered and substantiated guidance to help shape FSA policy Feed Incidents and related issues.
+In June 2012 the Committee received a presentation from the Department of Agriculture and Rural Development on Feed Incident Management in Northern Ireland from an enforcement perspective.
+To maintain safety of consumers by ensuring that systems in place to deal with incidents are robust and mitigate risks within a timely response.

+1

+It outlined the level of preparedness in Northern

+Ireland for the handling of feed related incidents,

+including contingency planning, and risk

+assessment activities.
+The Committee was

+encouraged by the arrangements in place.

+Updates on BSE and An update on TSE and Meat and Bone meal To note developments, including industry

+TSE developments.
+(MBM) issues was provided by an official from and public opinion, and to provide considered

+Defra at the Committee's December 2008 and June and substantiated guidance to help shape

+2011 meetings.
+FSA policy

+At its June and September 2011 meetings, Members

+agreed to receive updates and monitor

+developments in respect of the European

+Commission's draft proposal to establish new

+criteria for feeding non-ruminant processed animal

+protein (PAP - excluding fishmeal) to non-

+ruminants of a different species.

+The Committee also received a presentation from

+another official from Defra on an update of EU

+Animal By-Product controls at its meetings in

+December 2009 and September 2011.

-Members were provided with an oral update at its September 2012 meeting.
-Members agreed that this item should remain on its work plan and be periodically reviewed.
+Members were provided with an oral update at the

+September 2012 meeting.

+Members agreed that this item should remain on its

+work plan and be periodically reviewed.

+work plan and be periodically reviewed.